 The Company is the subject of lawsuits and claims arising in the ordinary course of business from time to time.
 The Company reviews any such legal proceedings and claims on an ongoing basis and follows appropriate accounting guidance when making accrual and disclosure decisions.
 The Company establishes accruals for those contingencies where the incurrence of a loss is probable and can be reasonably estimated, and it discloses the amount accrued and the amount of a reasonably possible loss in excess of the amount accrued if such disclosure is necessary for the Company's financial statements to not be misleading.
 To estimate whether a loss contingency should be accrued by a charge to income, the Company evaluates, among other factors, the degree of probability of an unfavorable outcome and the ability to make a reasonable estimate of the amount of the loss.
 The Company does not record liabilities when the likelihood that the liability has been incurred is probable, but the amount cannot be reasonably estimated.

-Based upon present information, the Company determined that there was one matter that required an accrual as of March 31, 2023.
-Accordingly, the Company has accrued \$0.50 million for the Magee litigation detailed below.
+Based upon present information, the Company determined that there was one matter that required an accrual as of June 30, 2023.

 Magee v.
 UMBRLA, Inc. et al. - The Company is currently involved in a breach of contract action brought by former LTRMN, Inc. ("LTRMN") employee, Kurtis Magee, which was filed by Mr. Magee in the Superior Court of the State of California, County of Orange, on July 21, 2020.
 Mr. Magee alleges breach of contract in connection with Mr. Magee's separation agreement with LTRMN.
 Trial in this matter is set for April 29, 2024.
+The Company believes the likelihood of a loss contingency is probable.
+Accordingly, the Company has accrued \$0.50 million for this matter in the consolidated balance sheet.

 Terra Tech Corp. v.
 National Fire & Marine Ins.
-Co., et al.- On or about December 6, 2021, the Company initiated an action in California Superior Court, County of Alameda, against National Fire & marine Insurance Company ("National Fire"), Woodruff-Sawyer & Co., and R-T Specialty, LLC in connection with the denial of an insurance claim by National Fire following the vandalism and looting of the Company's Bay Area dispensaries in May 2020.
+Co., et al. - On or about December 6, 2021, the Company initiated an action in California Superior Court, County of Alameda, against National Fire & marine Insurance Company ("National Fire"), Woodruff-Sawyer & Co., and R-T Specialty, LLC in connection with the denial of an insurance claim by National Fire following the vandalism and looting of the Company's Bay Area dispensaries in May 2020.
 The Company alleges that coverage levels for the Company were changed after the policy was bound, in a manner inconsistent with the binder, which prevented the Company from fully recovering its losses in connection with the incidents.
 Trial in this matter has not been set.
+No amount has been recognized in the consolidated balance sheets as of June 30, 2023 and December 31, 2022 for the gain contingency.

 Unrivaled Brands, Inc. et al v.
 Mystic Holdings, Inc., et al. - On May 11, 2022, Unrivaled and its wholly-owned subsidiary, Medifarm I, LLC ("Plaintiffs") initiated an action in the Second Judicial District of the State of Nevada, County of Washoe, against Mystic Holdings, Inc. ("Mystic") and Picksy Reno LLC (collectively with Mystic, "Defendants") in connection with Defendants' failure to honor Plaintiffs' exercise of a put option entitling Plaintiffs to the repurchase of approximately 8,332,096 shares of Mystic at a price of \$1.00 per share.
-No proceedings have yet been held in this matter and a trial in this matter is set for September 12, 2023.
+A trial date has not yet been set.
+No amount has been recognized in the consolidated balance sheets as of June 30, 2023 and December 31, 2022 for the gain contingency.